Paducah Pharmacy Residencies Curriculum

 Longitudinal Learning Experiences –

-All longitudinal learning experiences are year-long, with the exception of Pharmacy Distribution and Staffing which starts after completion of Orientation, Pharmacy Practice and Long-Term Acute Care learning experiences.
+All longitudinal learning experiences are year-long, with the exception of Pharmacy Distribution and Staffing which starts after completion of Orientation and the first half of Pharmacy Practice and Long-Term Acute Care learning experiences.
 Residents are required to staff one weekend a month and one evening shift every other week.

 • Pharmacy Distribution and Staffing